 First and second-year residents gain a comprehensive experience focused on acquiring the necessary foundational surgical knowledge and early operative skills to manage and care for the surgical perioperative patient.

 During the third year of residency training, residents begin learning how to direct and be responsible for the junior residents with whom they work.
-Third-year residents rotate on the general, vascular, trauma, and cardiothoracic surgery services at the three affiliated teaching hospitals.
+Third-year residents rotate on the general, vascular, trauma, and cardiothoracic surgery services at the SBUH and NVAMC hospitals.

-Our general surgery residency program is organized so that the fourth-year resident rotations consist of approximately two-thirds of the year spent on specialty services at SBUH and NVAMC (including, but not limited to: cardiothoracic, plastic, vascular, pediatric, and trauma rotations) With transition to senior resident, training is focused on development of deeper understanding of the pathophysiology of surgical diseases and their surgical management while enhancing professional and early leadership skills.
+Our general surgery residency program is organized so that the fourth-year resident rotations consists of ongoing general and vascular surgery experiences with increasing exposure to specialty services at SBUH and NVAMC (including, but not limited to: cardiothoracic, plastic, vascular, pediatric, and trauma rotations) With transition to senior resident, training is focused on development of deeper understanding of the pathophysiology of surgical diseases and their surgical management while enhancing professional and early leadership skills.

-Chief residents spend time at each of the three affiliated teaching hospitals.
+Chief residents spend time at both of the teaching hospitals.
 At SBUH, chief residents rotate on the surgical oncology and general surgery services.
-At NVAMC and WH, they gain deeper and supervisory experience on the general and vascular surgery services.
-The administrative chief resident is responsible for the activities of all residents at each of the three affiliated teaching hospitals.
+At NVAMC, they gain increased supervisory experience on the general and vascular surgery services.
+The administrative chief resident is responsible for the activities of all residents at each of the teaching hospitals.
 The chief residents on individual services also coordinate, direct, and supervise those residents who are on his or her service.